Last updated on 2026-03-12

 Program Structure

 The Plumbing Techniques program is designed to be completed in 2 semesters.
-The program offers a blend of theoretical knowledge and practical skills, ensuring that students are well-prepared for the workforce.
+This program offers a blend of theoretical knowledge and practical skills, ensuring that students are well-prepared for the workforce.
 Key features of the program structure include:

 - Start Dates: January, May, September

-- Online Option available for flexibility
+- Online Option Available

 - Work-Integrated Learning opportunities, including: